 Companies and entrepreneurs who anticipate major technological changes are the ones who reap the rewards of being forward thinkers.
 Apple and Microsoft were the first to see the opportunities the PC would bring and hence dominated the field.
 Years later, Google and Apple bet on the smartphone’s potential and are still unbeatable in that sector.
-So, what should we be watching out for in 2017?
+So, what should we be watching out for?
 Augmented reality (AR) and virtual reality (VR) are two of the tech trends that are currently shaping enterprise.
 They have become, undoubtedly, the latest tech industry buzzwords.

 In case you’re still wondering what AR and VR actually are, it’s worth pointing out the differences between them.
 Both technologies overlay the digital world onto our human senses, but the best way to distinguish them is that AR still lets you see the real world while you’re using the technology.
 You’ll know you’re immersed in VR if everything around you is digital.

 In terms of hardware, AR uses the devices we already own, mainly our smartphones, but VR requires additional equipment.
 VR headsets place a screen close to your eyes and allow the virtual world to move with you in a realistic way.
 Headsets come in high quality, expensive models or more affordable, simplified versions that require you to place your smartphone into a special slot to use its screen.

 VR has been around since the 1950s, and perhaps even earlier, but its implementation in enterprise has been slow.
 The current heightened interest in the technology may be due to the growth of affordable headsets.

 AR hit the mainstream in 2016 causing quite a stir with Nintendo’s Pokemon Go, but much like VR, it has yet to enter everyday use.
 This year, however, Amazon Go is set to disrupt retail shopping, and technology giants like Facebook, Apple, Microsoft and Google are not staying out of the game.